 We are acutely aware of the challenges and opportunities credit unions face in today's changing financial environment.
 With a dedicated, committed and passionate staff, our members can have confidence that the Network is experienced, accessible, informed – and ready to assist in any way possible.

 Through our consistent presence and valuable service offerings, MnCUN has maintained an affiliation rating of above 90 percent for more than a decade.
 We value our members' continued trust in us, and we appreciate the opportunity to be able to serve credit unions throughout the state.

 The Minnesota Credit Union Network Board of Directors and staff are regularly engaged in the development of MnCUN's strategic plan.
 We are keenly focused on creating the environment to help credit unions grow marketshare, and we are tireless advocates of the credit union movement.
 Our three-year strategic plan grounds our core activities in the following overarching goals:

 - Create a favorable legislative environment

 - Increase marketplace awareness of credit unions

 - Ease the regulatory burden on credit unions

-- Provide robust product & service offerings to credit unions through strategic partnerships
+- Grow non-dues revenue by providing robust product & service offerings through strategic partnerships

 Specific measurable goals and annual initiatives are derived from these broad goals to maintain our strategic framework and create a shared vision for the association and credit unions throughout the state.